Read the Bible in Composition Order

 The structure is curated.
 The depth is up to you.

-Go deep on anything.
+Go deeper where you are curious.
 Curious about something in the text?
 Ask the guide.
 It can explore authorship, historical context, literary parallels, translation questions — with the same scholarly grounding as the reading unit itself.

 Save notes as you read.
 Create notes with tags at any point.
 They appear inline in your reading and on a dedicated notes screen — searchable and filterable across all your tracks.